Rare Arthritis No Match for Woman Determined to Save Her Eyesight

 “Even a blind man contacted me and told me about adapting to blindness – I didn’t want to hear that,” Blue says.
 Eventually, someone recommended a visit to Mayo Clinic, two hours away in Jacksonville, Florida.

 She made an appointment with ophthalmologist Saiyid Hasan, at Mayo Clinic, still thinking the problem was a disease of the eyes.
-Following Mayo Clinic’s team approach, Dr. Hasan soon got rheumatologist Andy Abril on the case.
+Following Mayo Clinic’s team approach, Dr. Hasan soon got rheumatologist Andy Abril, M.D., on the case.
 Dr. Hasan was concerned about the sclera taking on a blue color that could indicate necrotizing of the eye, or the dying of eye tissue that could result in blindness.
 In the fall of 2009, Drs.
 Abril and Hasan worked together to bring relief to Blue’s eyes and pinpointed underlying rheumatoid arthritis as the cause of her rare problem.

-“We have seen patients with long-term rheumatoid arthritis eventually develop an eye problem called scleritis, or inflammation of the sclera,” explains Abril.
+“We have seen patients with long-term rheumatoid arthritis eventually develop an eye problem called scleritis, or inflammation of the sclera,” explains Dr. Abril.
 “But it is very rare to develop the eye problems before any symptoms of rheumatoid arthritis show up.”

 After trying several medications usually prescribed for rheumatoid arthritis and determining that there was no other cause for the eye redness and bulging, Abril recommended rituximab, a cancer drug used to treat certain cases of rheumatoid arthritis because it targets blood cells that cause the immune system to attack connective tissue in the body.
 That treatment proved effective in fending off all the symptoms and restoring Blue’s eyesight and health.
 Blue had none of the possible side effects from the medication, which is administered via an intravenous infusion – like chemotherapy.